Raphhh/trex/README.md

 ## How to start?

-The simpliest way to start is to include the bootstrap file in your working file.
+The simplest way to start is to include the bootstrap file in your working file.

     include_once 'trex/src/TRex/boostrap.php';